-Verification Process
+8 Verification Process

-The approach for conducting this verification of Entergy's 2022 GHG Assertion generally followed the activities outlined in the following table.
+The approach for conducting this verification of Entergy's 2023 GHG Assertion generally followed the activities outlined in the following table.
 Although these activities are generally completed sequentially, the order may be modified according to circumstances such as scheduling and data availability.

-Pre-Engagement Approach Exe ecution of Verification Completion 1.
-2. 3.
-Selection of Lead Verifier Pre-Engagement Planning Contract Execution 4.
-5. 6.
-7. Selection of Verification Team Communication with Client/ Responsible Party Kick-off Meeting Draft Verification and Sampling Plan Verification Risk Assessment 11.
-Site Visit(s) Conduct Verification Procedures Issue Clarification & Data Request Revise & Finalize Verification and Sampling Plan (if/as needed) Evaluate & Address Outstanding Issues 15.
-Evaluate Evidence Draft Verification Report & Statement Issue Verification Report & Statement
+Pre-Engagement Approach Execution of Verification Completion Selection of Lead Verifier Pre-Engagement Planning Contract Execution Selection of Verification Team Communication with Client/ Responsible Party Kick-off Meeting Draft Verification and Sampling Plan Verification Risk Assessment 9.
+Site Visit(s) 10.
+Conduct Verification Procedures 11.
+Issue Clarification &amp; Data Request 12.
+Revise &amp; Finalize Verification and Sampling Plan (if/as needed) 13.
+Evaluate &amp; Address Outstanding Issues 14.
+Evaluate Evidence 15.
+Draft Verification Report &amp; Statement 16.
+Issue Verification Report &amp; Statement

-Pre-Engagement
+9 Pre-Engagement

-Prior to submitting a proposal to conduct this verification, the pre-engagement planning activities included reviews of previous business engagements/verifications with the Responsible Party, to determine if any previously unresolved conflicts could prevent Cventure from engaging in the verification.
+Prior to submitting a proposed statement of work to conduct this verification, the pre-engagement planning activities included reviews of previous business engagements/verifications with the Responsible Party, to determine if any previously unresolved conflicts could prevent Cventure from engaging in the verification.
 Also, the potential for actual or perceived conflicts of interest was reviewed from the perspectives of advocacy, financial interest, familiarity, self-review, and incentives.
 No threats of conflicts were identified during that review.
-Following the acceptance of the proposal and signing of a contract for services, the Verification Team was selected, comprised of the individuals as identified in Section 3.
+Following the acceptance of the proposed statement of work and signing of a contract for services, the Verification Team was selected, comprised of the individuals as identified in Section 3.

-Approach
+10 Approach

 An extensive knowledge of the Responsible Party's business, relevant industry, and details of the Corporation itself are required to conduct a thorough verification that can lead to a conclusion.
-The initial information collected about the Responsible Party and its facilities formed the basis of the draft Verification Plan.
-The development of the final Verification Plan is an iterative process through the course of the verification, with the resulting plan being updated as new information becomes available, as applicable.
+The initial information collected about the Responsible Party and its facilities forms the basis of the draft Verification Plan.
+The development of the final Verification Plan is an iterative process through the course of the verification project, with the resulting plan being updated as new information becomes available, as applicable.
 There are three types of risk associated with the GHG Assertion, as defined in ISO 14064-3:

-- Inherent Risk - Control Risk
+- Inherent Risk

+- Control Risk

-Detection Risk
+- Detection Risk